ACORD: An Expert-Annotated Retrieval Dataset for Legal Contract Drafting: Experiments

 \subsection{Results}

 We show the results of most tested search systems on the test dataset in \Cref{tab: results_main} with full results in \Cref{appendix: model performance}.
 Overall, a BM25 retriever paired with pointwise GPT-4o performs best, fine-tuned models perform better than models without fine-tuning, and embedding models perform better than lexical models.
 However, results vary significantly by query and model.
-Additionally, results using a pointwise reranking are generally much better than those using pairwise reranking in our experiments; see \Cref{tab: pairwise and pointwise results} for a comparison.
+Also, results using a pointwise instead of pairwise reranking are generally much better in our experiments; see \Cref{tab: pairwise and pointwise results} for a comparison.

 \paragraph{Performance of Methods} In retrieval-only systems, the large OpenAI text embedding model performed best.
-Large LLM rerankers paired with the bi-encoder retriever significantly outperformed other methods.
-The GPT4o reranker with bi-encoder-miniLM achieved the highest results, with an NDCG@5 of 79.1\% and an NDCG@10 of 81.2\%.
-The GPT4o reranker with BM25 was a close second, outperforming all other methods by a noticeable margin.
-Smaller LLMs performed much worse than larger ones; for instance, Llama 3.2 showed a difference of 40\%-points in most metrics between the 1B and 3B models.
+BM25 or MiniLM bi-encoder with large LLM rerankers significantly outperformed other methods.
+MiniLM bi-encoder with GPT4o reranker achieved the highest results, with an NDCG@5 of 79.1\% and an NDCG@10 of 81.2\%, while BM25 with GPT4o reranker was a close second, outperforming all other methods by a noticeable margin.
+Smaller LLMs performed much worse than larger ones; Llama 3.2 showed a difference of 40\%-points in most metrics between the 1B and 3B models.

 \paragraph{Performance after Fine-Tuning} We finetuned the MiniLM cross-encoder on the training data and observed a modest increase of 2.0\% and 5.4\% in NDCG@5 and NDCG@10 scores, respectively.
 Meanwhile, the 3- and 4-star precisions decrease slightly, with a 5.1\% increase in 5-star precision.
-Refer to \Cref{fig: cross-encoder finetuning} for results before and after fine-tuning, and \Cref{tab: cross-encoder finetuning detailed} in \Cref{appendix: model performance by category} for results by category.
+See \Cref{fig: cross-encoder finetuning} for results before and after fine-tuning, and \Cref{tab: cross-encoder finetuning detailed} in \Cref{appendix: model performance by category} for results by category.
 We also fine-tune the cross-encoder when paired with the bi-encoder for the initial retrievals; the results are in \Cref{tab: fine-tuned results}.